-\begin{proposition} Let $X$ be a noetherian, normal connected scheme and $T\subset X$.
-Then $\pi_1^\et(X,T)$ is profinite.
-Its finite quotients are in bijection with the isomorphism classes of finite connected \'{e}tale Galois coverings of~$X$ in which every point $t\in T$ splits completely. \end{proposition}
+\begin{proposition} Let $X$ be a noetherian, normal, connected scheme and $T\subset X$.
+Then (for any choice of base point) $\pi_1^\et(X,T)$ is a profinite group.
+Its finite quotients are in bijection with the isomorphism classes of finite connected pointed \'{e}tale Galois covers of~$X$ in which every point $t\in T$ splits completely. \end{proposition}

 \begin{example} For general $(X,T)$, the fundamental group need not be profinite.
-For example, let $k$ be a field and $N={\mathds P}^1_k/(0\sim 1)$ the node over $k$.
+For example, let $k$ be a field and $N=\P^1_k/(0\sim 1)$ the node over $k$.
 Then